 The lights that controlled the day are spoken of as if they were a human ruler that controlled what people do.

-Alternate translation: "to direct the daytime as a ruler directs a group of people" or "to mark the times of the day"
+Alternate translation: "to direct the daytime as a ruler directs a group of people" or "to mark the times of the day" day the lesser light in the sky

 This refers only to the daylight hours.